mackrusing/rest-api/readme.md

 If you find any bugs, feel free to open an issue on this projects [issue page](https://github.com/mackrusing/rest-api/issues).

-## License and forking
+## License

-All the source code is licesnsed under the
+All source code is licesnsed under the [MIT License](./license.md).
+Feel free to use any part of this repo in your own projects!

 ## References